mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 SURVIVING

 LONELINESS
-There are ways a K’kree can survive the loneliness of isolation.
-One is to enter a state of temporary madness known as ‘kin-to-the-grass’.
-A K’kree in this state ceases to be rational and will do no more than wander around, nibbling listlessly at vegetation.
+There are ways a K'kree can survive the loneliness of isolation.
+One is to enter a state of temporary madness known as 'kin-to-the-grass'.
+A K'kree in this state ceases to be rational and will do no more than wander around, nibbling listlessly at vegetation.
 In effect, he will revert to the non-sentient state of his distant ancestors.
-Revival from a kin-to-the-grass state is not certain even if the K’kree is rescued but it is possible that once surrounded by a friendly herd he will slowly regain his senses over a period of days, weeks or even months.
+Revival from a kin-to-the-grass state is not certain even if the K'kree is rescued but it is possible that once surrounded by a friendly herd he will slowly regain his senses over a period of days, weeks or even months.
 In some cases the state is permanent.

-In a few rare cases, isolated K’kree are struck with what can seem to others as divine inspiration.
-Rather than becoming kin-to-the-grass they become ‘kin-to-the-sky’, a rapturous state in which the K’kree can see and hear his ancestors – both direct kin and cultural heroes.
+In a few rare cases, isolated K'kree are struck with what can seem to others as divine inspiration.
+Rather than becoming kin-to-the-grass they become 'kin-to-the-sky', a rapturous state in which the K'kree can see and hear his ancestors – both direct kin and cultural heroes.
-Only an already unhinged or desperate K’kree would deliberately isolate himself and try to become kin-to-the- sky but there have been those who made the attempt.
+Only an already unhinged or desperate K'kree would deliberately isolate himself and try to become kin-to-the- sky but there have been those who made the attempt.
 Most ended their days in gibbering madness but a few achieved the holy state with enough of their faculties remaining to cope with daily life.

-A K’kree who is kin-to-the-sky needs no herd around him because his ancestors walk beside him.
-They also convey their wisdom, which may or may not make sense to anyone but the holy K’kree.
+A K'kree who is kin-to-the-sky needs no herd around him because his ancestors walk beside him.
+They also convey their wisdom, which may or may not make sense to anyone but the holy K'kree.
 Most kin-to-the-sky are unable to function as more than wandering oracular prophets speaking in riddles but some emerge with a vision and give out chillingly precise advice on matters they could not possibly know anything about.

-K’kree who work in an environment where confinement is inevitable eventually become used to it or seek some less upsetting line of work.
-A K’kree who lives and works aboard a starship can use his highest shipboard skill (such as Pilot, Astrogation or Engineer) as a DM when determining if he panics upon being confined.
-Even the most hardened K’kree spacer can suffer a panic attack when boarding his ship and may have to choose between forcing himself to enter or being left behind.
+K'kree who work in an environment where confinement is inevitable eventually become used to it or seek some less upsetting line of work.
+A K'kree who lives and works aboard a starship can use his highest shipboard skill (such as Pilot, Astrogation or Engineer) as a DM when determining if he panics upon being confined.
+Even the most hardened K'kree spacer can suffer a panic attack when boarding his ship and may have to choose between forcing himself to enter or being left behind.

-NON-K’KREE K’KREE
+NON-K'KREE K'KREE
-Very occasionally, a K’kree will, for whatever reason, be brought up outside a traditional K’kree family.
-This results in a status called A ux!Rraak G’naak or ‘probably just vermin’ among ‘real’ K’kree.
-Species is irrelevant here; what is important is whether the Traveller knows how to act like a ‘proper’ K’kree, which is unlikely.
+Very occasionally, a K'kree will, for whatever reason, be brought up outside a traditional K'kree family.
+This results in a status called A ux!Rraak G'naak or 'probably just vermin' among 'real' K'kree.
+Species is irrelevant here; what is important is whether the Traveller knows how to act like a 'proper' K'kree, which is unlikely.
 Even then, the outsider is unlikely to be fully accepted and at best live at the fringes of a herd.

-An outsider K’kree of this kind still has the Gregarious and Claustrophobic traits, which are instinctive rather than learned.
-However, the not-K’kree gains a special skill called Outsider at level 0 in addition to other background skills.
+An outsider K'kree of this kind still has the Gregarious and Claustrophobic traits, which are instinctive rather than learned.
+However, the not-K'kree gains a special skill called Outsider at level 0 in addition to other background skills.
 The Outsider skill can be increased instead of any event that increases a characteristic during their careers.
-Thus if an outsider known affectionately as ‘Little Jim Horsey’ to his friends gains INT+1 during his career in the Imperial Bureaucracy, he may swap this for a level of Outsider.
+Thus if an outsider known affectionately as 'Little Jim Horsey' to his friends gains INT+1 during his career in the Imperial Bureaucracy, he may swap this for a level of Outsider.

-The Outsider skill is used in checks to overcome claustrophobia and loneliness but becomes a negative DM on interactions with ‘real’ K’kree.
-Thus Jim Horsey, with Outsider 3 suffers DM-3 on all checks when trying to get along with ‘real’ K’kree.
+The Outsider skill is used in checks to overcome claustrophobia and loneliness but becomes a negative DM on interactions with 'real' K'kree.
+Thus Jim Horsey, with Outsider 3 suffers DM-3 on all checks when trying to get along with 'real' K'kree.

-A K’kree with Outsider 0 or better makes checks to deal with loneliness less often than an isolated ‘real’ K’kree.
+A K'kree with Outsider 0 or better makes checks to deal with loneliness less often than an isolated 'real' K'kree.
 At skill level 0 the check is made every D3 days.
 Skill level 1 raises this to 1D days; level 2 to 2D days level 3 to 3D days and so forth.
-In addition, if a check is failed, the K’kree Traveller can try to pull himself together the next day with a new check.
+In addition, if a check is failed, the K'kree Traveller can try to pull himself together the next day with a new check.

-The Outsider skill even allows a K’kree to tolerate meat- eaters, although not to consume it himself.
-At level 1 and above he is not instinctively revulsed by the smell of meat consumption from another person and a successful Average (8+) Outsider check allows the K’kree to remain in the presence of someone eating meat without losing his temper.
-Seeing raw meat being prepared or, worse, animals being killed for food will still be repellent and those who do not respect the outsider’s sensibilities will cease to be his friends.
+The Outsider skill even allows a K'kree to tolerate meat- eaters, although not to consume it himself.
+At level 1 and above he is not instinctively revulsed by the smell of meat consumption from another person and a successful Average (8+) Outsider check allows the K'kree to remain in the presence of someone eating meat without losing his temper.
+Seeing raw meat being prepared or, worse, animals being killed for food will still be repellent and those who do not respect the outsider's sensibilities will cease to be his friends.

-Outsider K’kree retain the herd instinct and will usually find a surrogate herd to join.
+Outsider K'kree retain the herd instinct and will usually find a surrogate herd to join.
 This might be a group of Travellers but sometimes manifests in bizarre ways.
 The least of these are the acquisition of pets or